arinco-crew-community/four-tips-securing-serverless/initial.md

 Some of the benefits of using managed identities are:

 - You no longer need to manage credentials to access your Azure resources.
-- You can use your managed identity to access any resource that supports Azure AD authentication.
-Including your own APIs!
+- You can use your managed identity to access any resource that supports Azure AD authentication, including your own APIs!
 - Credentials for managed identities are automatically rotated for you.

 ## Tip 3 - Store application secrets in Key Vault